risk-first/website/menagerie/Communication-Risk.md

 [Invisibility Risk](Communication-Risk#invisibility-risk) is mainly [Hidden Risk](Glossary#Hidden-Risk).
 (Mostly, _you don't know what you don't know_.)
 But you can carelessly _hide things from yourself_ with software<!-- tweet-end -->:

- - Adding a thread to an application that doesn't report whether it's worked, failed, or is running out of control and consuming all the cycles of the CPU.
+ - Adding a thread to an application that doesn't report whether it worked, failed, or is running out of control and consuming all the cycles of the CPU.
  - Redundancy can increase reliability, but only if you know when servers fail, and fix them quickly.
 Otherwise, you only see problems when the last server fails.
  - When building a web-service, can you assume that it's working for the users in the way you want it to?